-Birman cats, possibly the result of crossing Siamese with Angoras or Persians, are stocky cats with distinctive color point markings and white paws.
+Birman cats, possibly the result of crossing Siamese with Angoras or Persians, are thick cats with distinctive color point markings and white paws.
 Their patient and kind natures have made them a favorite among pet owners for ages, but how did they get their name?

 The First Birman Cats